 Roasted Eggplant Recipe Inspiration

-Let me interrupt this post and make a public service announcement, I pledge to get more eggplant into my life.
 Eggplant has to be one of the most underrated vegetables out there.
 How many of you look at an oblong weirdly shaped purple veggie and know what to do with it?
 If you’re like me and have no clue how to prepare at home – cut it into wedges, rub with olive oil, season simply, roast and finish with a good sauce.
 Roasting brings out the rich, intense flavor of eggplant.
-The eggplant is transformed into smokey, decadent deliciousness.
+The eggplant is transformed into smokey, decadent new world deliciousness.

-Most eggplant recipes call for a tomato or yogurt based sauce given popularity of eggplant in Mediterranean and Middle Eastern cuisine.
+Most eggplant recipes call for a tomato or yogurt-based sauce given the popularity of eggplant in Mediterranean and Middle Eastern cuisine.
 I wanted to change things up and add some Summer Caribbean influence.
-I’ve been experimenting with Cuban mojo sauce recipes and felt like it would be a great compliment to the smoky oven roasted eggplant.
+I’ve been experimenting with Cuban mojo sauce recipes and felt like it would be a great complement to the smoky oven roasted eggplant.
 The beauty of mojo is it tastes wonderful, brightens any dish, and is super simple to make!

 What is the texture of roasted eggplant?